-Oh, Eskom forgot to order diesel this week, and then it casually cancelled crucial maintenance on boiler tubes a year and a half ago, and the new coal-fired power plants were seemingly designed and built by five-year olds, and now the sub-stations are on fire, and it’s all going to hell in a hand-basket, and nobody knows what to do.
+Oh, Eskom forgot to order diesel this week, and then it casually cancelled crucial maintenance on boiler tubes a year and a half ago, and now all the coal is wet, and the new coal-fired power plants were seemingly designed and built by five-year olds, and now the sub-stations are on fire, and it’s all going to hell in a hand-basket, and nobody knows what to do.

 As is evident, journalists don’t care much for reporting on Eskom’s many woes, day-in, day-out, either.
 It has become too disheartening to think about.
 So!
 We’re not here to bring you any grim news today.
 Instead, we thought we would bring you something enlightening and informative – something that will help you, our dear readers, as we navigate the looming darkness together.

 We ask the question: does load-shedding hike up your electricity bill?